-- Thoroughly flush the system to remove debris.
-Use an approved pre-commissioning cleaner (see Start-Up Section), without the boiler connected, to clean the system and remove sediment.
-The high efficiency heat exchanger can be damaged by build-up or corrosion due to sediment.
-NOTE: Cleaners are designed for either new systems or pre-existing systems.
-Choose accordingly. - Continual fresh make-up water will reduce boiler life.
+- Thoroughly flush the system (without boiler connected) to remove sediment.
+The high-efficiency heat exchanger can be damaged by build-up or corrosion due to sediment. - Continual fresh make-up water will reduce boiler life.
 Mineral buildup in the heat exchanger reduces heat transfer, overheats the stainless steel heat exchanger, and causes failure.
 Addition of oxygen carried in by makeup water can cause internal corrosion in system components.
-Leaks in boiler or piping must be repaired at once to prevent makeup water. - ▲ CAUTION Do not use petroleum-based cleaning or sealing compounds in the boiler system.
+Leaks in boiler or piping must be repaired at once to prevent makeup water.

+Do not use petroleum-based cleaning or sealing compounds in the boiler system.
 Gaskets and seals in the system may be damaged.
 This can result in substantial property damage.